 - 2.9 The safety of the boat is the sole and inescapable responsibility of the Skipper.
-The Skipper must be satisfied with the soundness of the hull, spars, rigging, sails and gear and must insure that all equipment is properly maintained and stowed.
-The establishment of equipment or safety requirements does not limit or reduce the complete and unlimited responsibility of the Skipper. - 2.10 The Great Lakes Singlehanded Society requires that all Skippers shall wear a safety harness designed and constructed for offshore sailing.
-The harness must be worn and properly secured to the yacht at all times when out of the cabin.
-The tether shall be used as soon as practical after casting the yacht off the dock to start the Challenge until the yacht crosses the finish line and returns to the proximity of the dock. - 2.11 The use of powered winches and powered winch drivers is permitted.
+The Skipper must be satisfied with the soundness of the hull, spars, rigging, sails and gear and must ensure that all equipment is properly maintained and stowed.
+The establishment of equipment or safety requirements does not limit or reduce the complete and unlimited responsibility of the Skipper. - 2.10 The Great Lakes Singlehanded Society recommends that a Skipper wear a Safety Harness designed and constructed for offshore sailing and be always tethered to the boat.
+However, a skipper need not be tethered to the boat if they are wearing: